 The MS degree includes a more flexible mix of courses in epidemiology and biostatistics for those with a research focus.
 The 45-credit MS degree is designed, in general, for individuals who do not hold a professional degree in the health sciences or a doctoral degree.
-Although it is a terminal master's degree, it may also serve as prerequisite training for a doctoral degree program in the Epidemiology Department.
+Although it is a terminal master's degree, it may also serve as prerequisite training for a doctoral degree program.